DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 4. For example data, navigate to SurveyPaper/ExampleData.
 5. Observe the modifications and plugins at work.

+If unmodified KernelShark is desired, it is recommended to install a version from its official repository on the internet.

 ## Projects' status

 ### Semester project (NPRG045) general tasks